JacobHayes/login_metrics/README.md

 # the unique username and hostname/IP stats of failed logins.
 ```

-Does not work on Debian/Ubuntu because logging to btmp was disabled: https://bugs.launchpad.net/ubuntu/+source/openssh/+bug/743858
+Does not work on Debian/Ubuntu.
+See issue #1
-Could be reworked to work with /var/log/auth.log, but not prioratized.

 Current
 -------